 Because patients typically appear healthy, friends, family, and even health care practitioners sometimes express skepticism about their condition, which can worsen the frustration and/or depression patients often feel about their poorly understood disorder.

-The diagnosis is made by the characteristic history combined with a normal physical examination and normal laboratory test results.
+The diagnosis of CFS is made by the characteristic history combined with a normal physical examination and normal laboratory test results.
 Any abnormal physical findings or laboratory tests must be evaluated and alternative diagnoses that cause those findings and/or the patient's symptoms excluded before the diagnosis of CFS can be made.
 The case definition is often useful but should be considered an epidemiologic and research tool and in some circumstances should not be strictly applied to individual patients.

 Testing is directed at any non-CFS causes suspected based on objective clinical findings.
 If no cause is evident or suspected, a reasonable laboratory assessment includes complete blood count and measurement of electrolytes, blood urea nitrogen, creatinine, erythrocyte sedimentation rate, and thyroid-stimulating hormone.
 If indicated by clinical findings, further testing in selected patients may include chest x-ray, sleep studies Testing Almost half of all people in the US report sleep-related problems.
 Disordered sleep can cause emotional disturbance, memory difficulty, poor motor skills, decreased work efficiency, and increased... read more , and testing for adrenal insufficiency Diagnosis Addison disease is an insidious, usually progressive hypofunctioning of the adrenal cortex.
 It causes various symptoms, including hypotension and hyperpigmentation, and can lead to adrenal crisis... read more .
 Serologic testing for infections, antinuclear antibodies, and neuroimaging are not indicated without objective evidence of disease on examination (ie, not just subjective complaints) or on basic testing; in such situations, pretest probability is low and so the risk of false-positive results is high.
 This can result in incorrect diagnoses, additional unnecessary testing, and inappropriate treatments.